quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

           ]
       ```

-  - Example (When object isn't presented):
+  - When object isn't presented:

    ```
       Y = [